Kodak UltraMax 400 Film Review

 My main reason for shooting Portra films is their impressive dynamic range (12+ stops for ISO 400 & 800, 7 stops for 160) and impeccable colour accuracy.
 Can UltraMax match or at least come close to those results at a lower price and greater availability?

 There’s also delicate colour nuance that consumer films can’t replicate; Portra and certain slide films have no rivals in rendering even the slightest skin pigmentation detail in a soft, flattering manner that other emulsions would gloss over.
-Not that anyone needs that level of precision at all times — which is why UltraMax is such a great choice for ISO 400 colour film.
+Not that everyone needs that level of precision at all times — which is why UltraMax is such a great choice for ISO 400 colour film.

 Kodak UltraMax with Konica Big Mini F.